mideoli/hpc-lab/README.md

 | Node1 | node1   | 192.168.46.128   | Master / NFS Server |
 | Node2 | node2   | 192.168.46.129   | Compute Node |

+## Comunication
-Nodes communicate over a private network with SSH and firewall rules configured.
+- Nodes communicate over a private network with SSH and firewall rules configured.

 # Next Steps
-- I will be adding to the project Warewulf for workload scheduling; and
+- I will be adding to the project Warewulf for workload/containers scheduling; and
 - Monitoring with Grafana and Prometheus